-Salted caramel frosting may just be the most delicious icing around.
+Salted caramel buttercream frosting may just be the most delicious icing around.
 It's an American buttercream recipe, but the flavor is much more intense and complex with the addition of homemade salted caramel.

-I generally choose salty treats over sweet ones, but when you combine sweet and salty...holy cow, I'm in heaven!
+I generally choose salty snacks over sweet ones, but when you combine sweet and salty...holy cow, I'm in heaven!
 Prime example: salted caramel anything.
 Like this Salted Caramel Buttercream Frosting.
 If there's any icing I'd eat by the spoonful, it would be this one.
 If you want a one page, printable version of the salted caramel buttercream recipe, scroll down to the bottom of the post and look for the link to the PDF.

-Salted Caramel Buttercream Recipe:
+Salted Caramel Frosting Recipe:

 - 1/2 cup granulated sugar

 The first step is to make the luscious homemade caramel sauce that makes this icing recipe better than all others out there (in my caramel-and-salt-loving opinion).